 ESL Course Descriptions

 All of the ESL courses listed below are not offered every semester.
 Please look at Blugold CampS semester schedule or contact the coordinator for an accurate list for the coming semester (email@example.com).
-Students take a placement test to identify where they place, and then typically enroll in 4-5 classes in one semester, mainly at the same level (100, 200 or 300).
+Students take a placement test to identify where they place, and then typically enroll in 4-5 classes in one semester at either the 100, 200 or 300 level.

 ESL 101: Integrated English Language Skills I